Sunday in Madrid

 Located not far from the end of El Rastro is the Carmencita Film Lab.
 A small camera and print shop that has a popular photo booth.
 For 4 euros you can step into the booth and snap photos to bring home with you.

 After either of these museums a coffee or sweet treat is needed.
-I would either go to have Naji Speciality Coffee to sip on a pistachio latte or Cuadra Bakery for a flakey buttery croissant.
+I would either go to Naji Speciality Coffee to sip on a pistachio latte or Cuadra Bakery for a flakey buttery croissant.

-This Sunday is already filled with sightseeing, side streets and strolling, but it need to end with some good food.
+This Sunday is filled with sightseeing, side streets and strolling, but it needs to end with good food.
 For me that means Italian food.
 A big bowl of pasta or a fluffy and crispy pizza.
 Mandarosso, located in La Latina, My Pasta Room, in Malasana, or Fratelli Figurato, on Calle de Alonso Cano, would be one of the places I’d go to end my Sunday in Madrid.